hntrssthmpsn/terraform-kind-localdev-pipeline/README.md

 * Gitea: Sets up a Gitea instance for self-hosted Git services.
 * Sealed Secrets: Integrates Bitnami's Sealed Secrets for managing Kubernetes secrets.

+## Requirements

+### Kind

+This module provisions a local kubernetes cluster with KIND (Kubernetes IN Docker).
+Installation instructions for Linux, Mac, and Windows can be found in the [KIND Quick Start documentation](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).

+### Terraform

+You can install the terraform binary to run this module by following the [installation instructions from Hashicorp](https://developer.hashicorp.com/terraform/downloads).

+### Mkcert (optional)

+mkcert is a simple tool for creating and trusting local certificates.
+It's not required to run this module, but is useful for trusting local certs when working with https and ssl.
+Installation instructions are available from the [mkcert github repository's README](https://github.com/FiloSottile/mkcert#installation).

 ## Usage